OfficeDev/office-js-docs-pr/docs/develop/referencing-the-javascript-api-for-office-library-from-its-cdn.md

 # Referencing the Office JavaScript API library

 The [Office JavaScript API](../reference/javascript-api-for-office.md) library provides the APIs that your add-in can use to interact with the Office application.
-The simplest way to reference the library is to use the content delivery network (CDN) by adding the following `<script>` tag within the `<head>` section of your HTML page:
+The simplest way to reference the library is to use the content delivery network (CDN) by adding the following `<script>` tag within the `<head>` section of your HTML page.

 ```html
 <head>